|

 The tail section is also new, as the fin on these trainers was a

+different shape to the single-seat fighters.
 The canopy is provided as a single part in injection moulded clear

 plastic.
 You'll need to do some careful cutting if you want to display